 One of my favourite types of content are behind-the-scenes posts.
 The ones that give your audience a sneak peek of how you provide a service for your own business.
 This type of content builds major credibility while taking the pressure off you to be the expert with all the answers.

 Takeaway Action: Come up with your content categories and use this to brainstorm ideas.
-You’ll find the worksheet in the workbook (click on the image above!).
+You’ll find the worksheet in the toolkit (click on the image above!).

 Your Newsletter Strategy